jlctools/evo/FAQ.md

-6. Why not build on top of STL (like Boost)?
+6. Why not build on top of STL, like Boost?

+   * Evo has [STL compatibility](http://jlctools.github.io/evo/evo-0.5.1/html/_stl_compatibility.html), so you can use what you want from both.
+For example, you can pass an `std::string` to functions accepting `const evo::String&` or `const evo::SubString&`, or to tokenizers like `evo::StrTok`.
+   * Why Evo itself doesn't use STL containers:
      * Evo uses fundamentally different container and iterator implementations, and usually can outperform the STL -- see [Benchmarks](bench/README.md) for some examples
      * STL has issues with performance-critical use, like with servers and game engines -- see [EASTL ](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2271.html) for some examples
      * STL containers generally don't support "intrusive" use, such as writing directly to internal container buffers
-   * STL implementations vary by platform

 7. Why doesn't Evo provide drop-in replacements for STL classes for familiar interfaces?